daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 **Tier 1:** Choose a low-tier ability that grants one of the benefits the focus theme promises, one that a first-tier character should have.
 Sometimes an additional low-power ability is appropriate, depending on the focus.
 Often, this is an ability that grants skill training in a related area of knowledge or a related skill.
 Alternatively, it might offer a simple bonus of 2 or 3 points to a Pool.

-**Tier 2:** Choose a low-tier ability that grants one of the benefits the focus theme promises, one that’s presumably not immediately related to the one provided at tier 1.
-That said, if a defense wasn’t provided at tier 1, tier 2 is a good place to add it.
+**Tier 2:** Choose a low-tier ability that grants one of the benefits the focus theme promises, one that's presumably not immediately related to the one provided at tier 1.
+That said, if a defense wasn't provided at tier 1, tier 2 is a good place to add it.

 **Tier 3:** Choose two mid-tier abilities.
 Give both of them as options for the focus; a PC will choose one or the other.
 One option should provide one of the benefits the focus theme promises, one that may not be immediately related to those provided at earlier tiers.

 The other option should include a method of attack if none has previously been granted.
-Alternatively, if the lower-tier abilities don’t quite get the character where they need to be, this option might further increase a capability unlocked at a lower tier.
+Alternatively, if the lower-tier abilities don't quite get the character where they need to be, this option might further increase a capability unlocked at a lower tier.

 **Tier 4:** Choose a mid-tier ability that grants one of the benefits the focus theme promises, one that may not be immediately related to those provided at earlier tiers.

 **Tier 5:** Choose a high-tier ability that grants one of the benefits the focus theme promises, one that may not be immediately related to those provided at earlier tiers.

 **Tier 6:** Choose two high-tier abilities.
 Give both of them as options for the focus; a PC will choose one or the other.
 One option should grant one of the benefits the focus theme promises, one that may not be immediately related to those provided at earlier tiers.
-However, this ability might also provide an ultimate version of a lower-tier ability if a mid-tier or low-tier option wasn’t quite sufficient.
+However, this ability might also provide an ultimate version of a lower-tier ability if a mid-tier or low-tier option wasn't quite sufficient.

-The other option should provide an alternate method to round out the character in a way that doesn’t replicate the first tier 6 option.
-For instance, if the first option provided some kind of attack, this one might be an interaction, information-gathering, or healing ability, depending on the focus’s overarching theme.
+The other option should provide an alternate method to round out the character in a way that doesn't replicate the first tier 6 option.
+For instance, if the first option provided some kind of attack, this one might be an interaction, information-gathering, or healing ability, depending on the focus's overarching theme.

 -----

 ### Movement Expertise

-Foci that prioritize novel forms of movement—in order to excel in combat, escape situations most others can’t, move with stealth for purposes of theft or escape, or move into locations normally inaccessible—fall within the movement expertise category.
+Foci that prioritize novel forms of movement---in order to excel in combat, escape situations most others can't, move with stealth for purposes of theft or escape, or move into locations normally inaccessible---fall within the movement expertise category.
 These foci usually have methods of granting either offense or defense through movement, though they may provide some means of doing both.

 The classic movement expertise focus is one that relies on speed to make more attacks and avoid being hit, though general agility might also provide the same benefit.
 Other foci in this category might fall within the theme by granting a character the ability to become immaterial, to change their form into something like water or air, or to instantly move via teleportation.

 **Connection:** Choose four relevant connections from the Focus Connections list.

 **Additional Equipment:** Any object necessary to achieve great speeds, change state, or otherwise gain the benefit of the focus should be granted as additional equipment.
-Some foci in this category don’t require anything to gain or retain their benefits.
+Some foci in this category don't require anything to gain or retain their benefits.

 **Minor Effect Suggestions:** The target is dazed, and their next action is hindered.